alexlewislnk/virtualmin-LAMP-minimal/README.md

 - Protected web directories

 Select **System Settings** on the left menu, then click on **Server Templates**.
 Click on **Default Settings**
+- Website for domain
+  - Directive and settings for new websites (add the following line to bottom) **IncludeOptional misc/*.conf**
 - MySQL database
   - MySQL password for new domains  **Generate Randomly**
 - PHP options